sentomking-hue/pycrtm/README.md

 ## Bryan M. Karpowicz, Ph.D. - USRA/GESTAR/NASA 610.1 Global Modeling and Assimilation Office, with Contributions from Patrick Stegmann, Dr.-Ing. - JCSDA

-This is a basic python interface to CRTM v2.4.0.
+This is a basic python interface to CRTM v2.4.x or CRTMv3.

 The user interface is designed to be very similar to the python RTTOV interface.
 So, the user sets profiles, passes them to an object for a desired sensor, runs either the forward model/K-matrix, and pulls the brightness temperature/Jacobian/transmission/emissivity out of the object.